 It may mean God’s love for someone or someone’s love for God.

 Constructional and derivational ambiguity can together be called structural homonymy.
-IC analysis can disambiguate certain constructions.
+IC analysis can disambiguate specific constructions.

 - A Russian history/teacher – teacher who teaches Russian history